JetBrains/jetbrains_guide/src/pages/tips/navbar-find-in-path/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=one9a9CAeCg'
 leadin: |
+    *Need a fast way to find files in a path, without disrupting your flow?*

     Closed the Project Tool and need to find a file somewhere in the project tree?
 Activate the Navigation Bar, navigate to the target, and use Find in Path from the keyboard.

 ---

+Last in a six-part series on the Navigation Bar. *Previous:* [Create New File With Navigation Bar](../navbar-create-file)

 You want to find a file at a path in your project tree.
 But you've turned off the Project Tool.
 You could turn it back on, find the file, then